 Rest your head easy on a visit to Tropical North Queensland.
-From sleeping under the stars on the reef to pitching a tent on the beach, here’s your guide to an unforgettable stay in the tropics.
+From sleeping on a luxury island to pitching a tent on the beach, here’s your guide to an unforgettable stay in the tropics.

 Get away from it all at Fitzroy Island Resort, just a 45-minute fast cat ride from Cairns.
 Stay in a bungalow, beach cabin, studio room or suite and spend your days snorkelling, kayaking and hiking in the surrounding national park.
 Walk to the summit, the historic lighthouse at the eastern end of the island, which was a military base during World War II, or to the two main beaches, Welcome Bay and Nudey Beach.

 Recently named the best beach in the country, Nudey Beach is a secluded stretch of pristine sand, backed with protected rainforest.
 The resort has a beachfront bar Foxy’s, a restaurant called Zephyr and a pool with a swim-up bar.
 Kids will love the arcade games room, movie theatre and playroom.

 Pitch a tent between the palm trees metres from the sand at Ellis Beach Oceanfront Bungalow & Leisure Park.
 On a 6 kilometre-long beach halfway between Cairns and Port Douglas and just five minutes’ drive north of Palm Cove, the park has a range of beachfront campsites with views across the water to Double Island.

 Stock up on bread and milk, hire fishing rods and buy bait from the general store and head across the road to Ellis Beach Bar and Grill for bistro-style meals and live music on some Sunday afternoons.
 If glamping is more your thing, Ellis Beach also has bungalows and budget cabins.